theradizt/Goodies/README.md

 ---

-All of them have their own folders for what projects they're used for!
-<br>Enjoy what's been added here!
+All of them have their own folders for what projects they're used for.<br>Enjoy what's been added here!